bao-anh/elearning-frontend/README.md

 - Optimize test successfully, only rerender needed question cluster.
 - Successfully implement React.memo.
 - We can proud of ourself today.

+### Version 4.4

+- Added left sidebar.
+- Move result page into whole new page in short test and full test.
+- Decrease payload of test page.